hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 ### Pricing

 Q: What is the pricing plan of Hyper_ ?
 > You pay only for what you use and there is no minimum fee.
-Pricing is per second consumed for each resource (CPU, Mem, Storage).
-Floating IPs are charged with a monthly rate: $1/ip/month.
+Pricing is per second consumed for each container size.
+Floating IPs are charged with a monthly rate: $1/IP/month.
 For the pricing information, please visit the [our pricing page](https://hyper.sh/pricing/).

 Q: When does billing begin and end?
 > - Container: billing begins when Hyper_ launches a new container or start a stopped container, ends when the container stops or terminates, either through an API call, or through container exists (success or failure).